-1. Action Event - Select the type(s) of event to that will trigger a response action.
+- 1. Action Event Select the type(s) of event to that will trigger a response action.
 The options displayed here are the event types supported by the Compro NVR.
-For the response action(s) to be taken properly, the camera must support the type of event trigger (motion, tampering, etc.) you selected.
+For the response action(s) to be taken properly, the camera must support the type of event trigger (motion, tampering, etc.) you selected, and the event trigger(s) you selected must also be configured on the Compro IP camera.
 Available options: motion, tampering, schedule, audio, IO.
-You must select at least one action event.

-The action event item (motion, tampering, etc.) you selected must also be configured properly on the IP camera side.
-If "Motion" is selected as the action event but, on the IP camera side, an event trigger based on motion detection hasn't been configured yet, the NVR won't send out notification for motion event.

-- 2. Notification Choose the type(s) of notification that will be sent in response to the occurrence of an event.
+You must select at least one action event. - 2.
+Notification Choose the type(s) of notification that will be sent in response to the occurrence of an event.
 For the notification to be sent properly, the selected camera must also support the notification(s) you selected.
 Available notifications: - 2.1 E-mail Send an email to a designated recipient.
 To configure email notification, check [E-Mail] box and press [Setup] button, and then the "E-mail Setup" window will pop up.
 Afterwards, select a default webmail platform from the drop-list and enter your user name, password, and the mail contents.
 You can also set a user-defined webmail platform and provide the following information.